 We spend a lot of time on this blog talking about adding direct mail automation to email workflows.
 But what about integrating direct mail and social media?

-With millions of people engaging in social channels daily—and a plethora of sophisticated targeting tools—digital marketers are focusing on social media more and more.
+With millions of people engaging in social media channels daily—and a plethora of sophisticated targeting tools—digital marketers are focusing on social media more and more.
 However, rarely are single-channel marketing campaigns the most effective.
-To get the best response, integrate social media with other channels online and off, including direct mail.
+To get the best response, integrate social media platforms with other channels online and off, including direct mail.

 Direct Mail + Social Media = A Perfect Match

 Because consumers engage with a variety of channels daily, modern growth marketing is all about communicating across multiple channels.
 In fact, brands that use omni-channel marketing retain about 91 percent more customers than brands that don’t.
-And while direct mail and social media are vastly different from one another, they complement each other in a number of ways.
+And while direct mail and social media are vastly different from one another, when integrated, they complement each other in a number of ways.

 When used together in cohesive campaigns, you can capitalize on the high-engagement and targeting within social media and the tangible, emotional appeal of direct mail.